egnrse/configs/README.md

 ### [nwg-drawer](https://github.com/nwg-piotr/nwg-drawer)
 *(/nwg-drawer/)*
-A program drawer with math / filesearch (currently disabled for performace) support.
+A program drawer with math / filesearch (currently disabled for performace reasons) support.
 Same usage as tofi, but slower and more graphical (eg. program icons/categories)
 Is silently started with some custom options when hyprland starts.
 You can also find those options in the `restart-nwg-drawer.sh` script.
 Use the math function by searching for eg. `8*4`.
 The answer will be shown in a popup when pressing `ENTER`.
 Needs: egnrseTheme.css